ufidon/devops/labs/lab01/README.md

 ## lab01: Build the environment
 * Create a virtual machine with Ubuntu LTS
-* Setup a virtual machine with Windows server
+* Setup a virtual machine with Windows server (NOT REQUIRED)
+* *Rule of thumb to choose software: always choose the lastest and STABLE version*

 ## Install Ubuntu Mate LTS
 Follow the steps below to setup Ubuntu Mate LTS in a VirtualBox VM: